Mayeu/mayeu.me/mayeu.me/_drafts/2015-11-04-docember-one-month-to-improve-your-documentation.md

 On the first of November, while I was checking my Twitter stream, I got a nice mix between the recently started [NaNoWriMo], and [Steve Klabnik][steveKlabnik] & [Ashley G. Williams][ashleyGWilliams] tweets about documentation in open source project.
-The brain being what it is, a link was made and I thought it would be cool to have similar event to the NaNoWriMo oriented for documentation writing.
+The brain being what it is, a link was made between those two ideas and I thought it would be cool to have an event similar to the NaNoWriMo but oriented to documentation writing.
 Thus, I tweeted:

 <blockquote class="twitter-tweet" lang="en"> <p lang="en" dir="ltr"> What about a National Documentation Writing Month?
 Write at least 50k words of doc for your/others projects. <a href="https://twitter.com/hashtag/NaNoWriMo?src=hash">#NaNoWriMo</a> <a href="https://twitter.com/hashtag/NaDoWriMo?src=hash">#NaDoWriMo</a> </p>&mdash; Mayeu (@Mayeu) <a href="https://twitter.com/Mayeu/status/660926951163617280">November 1, 2015</a> </blockquote>